biof509/spring2019/syllabus/index.rst

 First class: 13st September 2018 at 5pm in building 10, room 2-3330.

-Final classes: 13-14th December 2018
+Final classes: 13th and 20th December 2018

 *This document is subject to revision.
-Last revised 13th September 2018.*
+Last revised 29th September 2018.*

 Course Description
 ------------------